Clark County Court Records

 | All other civil complaints | $120.00 |

-The complete Court Costs schedule is published on the Probate Court’s website.
+The complete Court Costs schedule is published on the Probate Court's website.
 Copies of probate records cost $0.25 per page, with an additional $3.00 retrieval fee for closed files.
-The Probate Court’s Forms and Services page provides downloadable forms organized by service area, including estates, guardianships, adoptions, name changes, and marriage applications.
+The Probate Court's Forms and Services page provides downloadable forms organized by service area, covering estates, guardianships, adoptions, name changes, and marriage applications.
 The Supreme Court of Ohio also publishes standardized probate forms that may be filed in local courts.

 Searching Probate Records